 (The silhouette above is a free one from Pixabay)

-Related Reading: Check out the hand readings of other renowned movie directors who have made path-breaking films: Steven Spielberg or Alejandro Jodorowsky, or Christopher Nolan.
+Related Reading: Check out the hand readings of other renowned movie directors who have made path-breaking films: Steven Spielberg, Quentin Tarantino, Alejandro Jodorowsky, Christopher Nolan and Martin Scorsese.

 Or check out the hand readings of actor-directors like Hollywood's Marlon Brando and Bollywood's Aamir Khan and Tamil cinema's Kamal Hassan.